EUROPE MARKETS: European Stocks Rise, With DAX Marching Higher As German Exports Surge

 European stocks advanced Monday, with German equities climbing following data that exports from Europe's largest economy have soared.

-The Stoxx Europe 600 picked up 0.4% to 381.51, fronted by gains for tech, utility and consumer goods shares.
+The Stoxx Europe 600 rose 0.4% to close at 381.64, led by gains for tech, utility and basic materials shares.

 The pan-European index on Friday fell 0.1%, trimming last week's rise to 0.2%.